johnhelmuth/cluster-map/content/tatterpedia/4.sapient-species/index.md

 occasionally as space marines, boarding enemy ships to take control of them, et cetera.
 They all look alike, they mostly act alike.

-> *This is your first time working with military grown vat clones,
+> This is your first time working with military grown vat clones,
-> isn\'t it?*
+> isn't it?
 >
-> *Yeah, don\'t let their folksy manners throw you off.
+> Yeah, don't let their folksy manners throw you off.
 They may have
-> strong emotions, but they usually don\'t show it.
-At best you\'ll get
+> strong emotions, but they usually don't show it.
+At best you'll get
 > a slight frown or a pleasant smirk.
 There just is no changing their
 > seemingly friendly laid back demeanor.
-That\'s about as much intensity
+That's about as much intensity
-> you\'ll get from them, but they\'ll give you their all.
+> you'll get from them, but they'll give you their all.
 Drill
-> seargants have given up yelling at recruits because of them.*
+> seargants have given up yelling at recruits because of them.
 >
-> *Vat clones would give you the spacesuit off their back while they\'re
+> Vat clones would give you the spacesuit off their back while they're
 > using it with a slight smile forever frozen on their face.
-Don\'t
+Don't
 > screw anyone over with them present, even another vat clone.
 They will
 > put you in your place, even if you out-rank them, and most everyone
-> out-ranks them.*
+> out-ranks them.
 >
-> *It\'s said that they all look and act like Lee Majors.
+> It's said that they all look and act like Lee Majors.
 Who was Lee
 > Majors?
 Not much is known about him, but he was one of the first
 > ancient Earth spacers.
 He once survived a crash that shredded his
 > craft, and he just stood up and walked it off.
-That\'s about all
+That's about all
-> that\'s known of him.*
+> that's known of him.
 >
-> *They worship the idea of that man.*
+> They worship the idea of that man.
 >
-> *They claim that they have individual personalities.
-It\'s true, but
+> They claim that they have individual personalities.
+It's true, but
-> it\'s going to take most people longer to see it.
+> it's going to take most people longer to see it.
 People make
-> assumptions about vat clones, and they\'re usually right- until
+> assumptions about vat clones, and they're usually right - until
-> they\'re not.*
+> they're not.
 >
-> *They\'re almost everywhere.
-They\'re ubiquitous.
+> They're almost everywhere.
+They're ubiquitous.
 Yeah, I know I just
 > repeated myself.
 They serve.
 They grow older.
 They finish their tours.
 > They transition to civilian life.
 They even sometimes get married and
 > have kids, though a lot of people worry about how this weakens the
 > whole genetic diversity thing.
 They may even fix that with gene
 > therapy.
-They\'re happiest when they\'re helping out.
-They don\'t much
+They're happiest when they're helping out.
+They don't much
-> care for promotions or being promoted with maybe an exception or two.*
+> care for promotions or being promoted with maybe an exception or two.
 >
-> *They like to hang out in vat clone bars.*
+> They like to hang out in vat clone bars.

 ## Cronstak

-Sapients who looks like a three legged mongoose with vestigial, furry wings, and 3 arms that end in 6 fingered hands, including 2 opposable thumbs.
+Sapients who looks like a three-legged mongoose with vestigial, furry wings, and 3 arms that end in 6 fingered hands, including 2 opposable thumbs.